 1. Check in with Your Ambassadors

 At the end of the day, we’re all human.
 This means that we feel emotions and we experience loss and pain in similar ways.
-The last year has been no stranger to these emotions due to the loss and pain of Covid-19.
-This is why it’s important to check in on your brand ambassadors to see how they’re doing, and if there are any additional resources or insights you can offer them at this time.
+It’s important to check in on your brand ambassadors to see how they’re doing, and if there are any additional resources or insights you can offer them at this time.

-You could even send a message simply to ask if they’re okay.
-This act alone will build loyalty between you and your ambassadors, because you’ll show them that the brand cares about their wellbeing.
+You could even send a message simply to ask if they’re okay, especially if something major has occurred on a global or national scale.
+This act alone will build loyalty between you and your ambassadors because you’ll show them that the brand cares about their well-being.

 2. Give Your Ambassadors What You Can